Bytes and Bits

 This Books book offers programming and graphics and compute content that will transform your understanding of programming.
 Foundations of Graphics & Compute: Volume 1: Primer has been praised by critics and readers alike for its programming, graphics, compute.

-The highly acclaimed author brings years of experience to this Books work, making it essential reading for anyone interested in programming or graphics or compute.
+The highly acclaimed author brings a fresh perspective to this Books work, making it a must-have for anyone interested in programming or graphics or compute.

 Buy Now on Amazon